imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 _Stage 3 Report_

 ## Abstract
 We summarize the findings of the third stage of the "Gas Cost Estimator" research project.
 Based on the previous research, we provide a methodology for reproducible estimation of gas fees for OPCODEs as defined in the Ethereum Yellow Paper.
-This stage introduces measurements for five additional EVM implementations, compares them with the previous results and sets out a methodology for
+This stage introduces measurements for five additional EVM implementations, compares them with the previous results and sets out a methodology for future measurements.

 ## Introduction and project scope
 This project is the continuation of the previous stages of the Gas Cost Estimator.
 Please visit https://github.com/imapp-pl/gas-cost-estimator to find more information.
 After publishing our report from the second stage of the Gas Cost Estimator project we received feedback from the community.
 The community expressed the need to see other implementations being included in the research as well as to have the tooling automated and the benchmarks standardized.